-1. Honey for Safari
+2. Honey for Safari

 Who can say no to saving money?
 Online coupon aggregator Honey can find and apply the best coupons to use at hundreds of online stores.
 Amazon, eBay, Best Buy, Macy’s, Bloomingdales and many more all work nicely with Honey.
 Just tap the name of one of the 30,000 available retailers to see which coupons are available as well as the last time they worked for other Honey users.
 With more than 10 million users, Honey is no overnight sensation, as the company claims its users have saved well over one billion dollars.

-3. Turn Off the Lights
+4. Turn Off the Lights

 5. Tab Suspender for Safari